 I remember when I used to ask him about things I had done, what his thoughts were.
 He would always reply with, “Why do you always need a pat on the back?”
 I didn’t want validation or even a “Good Job, Honey”; I just wanted acknowledgment that I existed as more than the babysitter, taxi driver, homework helper, cook, maid and whore.

 I spent 5 years married to this man, sharing his bed and helping him raise his children and our children.
-I spent the two years after divorce in my attorney’s office, counting up the number of offenses he had committed by not following the decree.
+I spent the two years after divorce in my Divorce Lawyer’s office, counting up the number of offenses he had committed by not following the decree.
 Recounting things my children had told me that had happened to them while in his care.
 I was angry.
 I was fed up.
 I was done.

-Perhaps it was when we met in at my attorney’s offices to sign a change to the temporary orders regarding visitation, when he had given in over coffee at Whole Foods.
+Perhaps it was when we met in at my Divorce Lawyer’s offices to sign a change to the temporary orders regarding visitation, when he had given in over coffee at Whole Foods.
 Perhaps it was when I told him I was sick and the doctors did not know what was wrong with me, and he cried.

 I didn’t know.
 I just knew that sitting in that courtroom, staring at him and his shiny new wife across that table, that I was not only okay, but I was going to be okay.
 I knew that after being married and subsequently divorced from him, that he had given me three gifts.
 My son, my daughter and the knowledge that life will never be as hard as it was with him, and if I can make it through all of this, I can make it through anything.